 The oil in your chainsaw may be leaking for several different reasons.
 Some are maintenance-related, while others are the result of improper oiling.

-You must not overfill the oil tank because the oil may escape via the port if the reservoir is overfilled.
+But the rule of thumb is not to overfill the oil tank because the oil may escape via the port if the reservoir is overfilled.
 Most chainsaws of a specific model have a maximum fill line on your reservoir; filling it to just below that line is safest.

 You can keep your saw free of oil leaks while using it and when you put it away.
 Problems with the port plug are another common cause of oil leaks and are usually easy to rectify.
-Each time you change the oil, you must ensure the plug is securely fastened each time you change the oil.
+Each time you change the oil, you must ensure the plug is securely fastened.

 Leaks are more likely to occur when in use due to mechanical issues than when in storage.